suncoast-devs/handbook/lessons/react-hooks/index.md

 ### Functional Components vs Stateful Components

-Ok, so these examples might convince you that writing components as simple functions are easier than writing classes.
-However, this style of component was limited to only those that do not maintain state.
-This limitation would lead some developers to have one _stateful_ component that only maintained the state, and then deferred all rendering to a stateless component.
+Ok, so these examples demonstrate that writing components as simple functions is more straightforward than writing classes.
+However, this style was limited to only those that do not maintain a state.
+This limitation would lead some developers to have one _stateful_ component that only maintained the state and then deferred all rendering to a stateless component.

 This might look like: